Back

 • Add 4 cups of hot water to your pot and turn up the heat to medium.

-• Boil the pot with water and add two tablespoons of baking soda and mix well.
+• Boil the pot with water add two tablespoons of baking soda and mix well.

 • Let the mixture simmer for a few minutes before scraping stuck-on food off the bottom of the pan with a wooden spoon.

-• Make sure to rinse with warm water after dumping the solution down the drain.
+• Rinse with warm water after dumping the solution down the drain.

 Soak Method: